alfiya0786/upskillcampus/README.md

-This project is abou cloud base healthcare data management.
+This project is about cloud base healthcare data management.